General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Choices of the cost functions

 \section{Choices of the cost functions}

-In the previous section, we proposed a convex optimization scheme for treating the control of the moment system.
-However, we have not yet specified the convex function $f(\cdot)$ that we are to use for optimization.
-In this section, we will put forward different choices of cost functions considering different properties of the control inputs $u(k)$ that we desire.
+In the previous section, we proposed an optimization scheme for treating the control of the moment system.
+However, we have not yet specified the cost function $f(\cdot)$ that we are to use for optimization.
+In this section, we will put forward different choices of cost functions considering different properties of the control inputs $u(k)$ that we desire, and the corresponding optimization methods.

 We note that in the conventional optimal control algorithms, the energy effort is a typical type of cost term, which is the second order moment of a control input.
 However in our problem, higher order moments are considered for the control task.
-Different types of cost functions can then be designed to achieve different design specifications.
+Different types of cost functions can then be adopted to achieve different design specifications.
 In the following part of this section, we will propose different design specifications and the corresponding cost functions for the distribution steering problem.